Kathie Touin is a musician, songwriter and recording artist whose contemporary and classical music has attracted worldwide airplay.

 Between writing and recording Kathie took part in various musical events in London, including singing with the Southbank Centre's Voicelab choir at the re-opening of the Royal Festival Hall.
 On one memorable occasion, Kathie performed with the choir, conducted by Marin Alsop, for Her Majesty The Queen.

 The covers of Kathie's albums Soliloquy Deluxe and Dark Moons & Nightingales

-R2 Rock'n'Reel magazine - which featured a track on its January/February 2010 covermount CD - says: "Passionate, poetic songs underpinned by exquisite piano and rich, full arrangements... the whole album has an elemental quality, romantic in all its ragged beauty."
+Rock n Reel Magazine – which featured a track on its January/February 2010 covermount CD – said: "Passionate, poetic songs underpinned by exquisite piano and rich, full arrangements... the whole album has an elemental quality, romantic in all its ragged beauty."

 In April 2010 Kathie and her husband – and the studio – moved to the beautiful Orkney Islands off the northeast coast of Scotland.
 Since arriving Kathie has performed with local artists Jo Philby, Frank Keenan and Fiona Driver.

 Kathie has played at the Orkney Folk Festival three times and in various venues around the islands, from St Magnus Cathedral, Kirkwall to the petite but lovely Gable End Theatre on the island of Hoy.
 In January of 2013 she performed at Glasgow's famous Celtic Connections Festival along with music students from the University of the Highlands and Islands.